ShubJas/JOSAA-2024-Documentation-Implementation/Code_Overview.md

 ### Class: `Candidate`

-Represents a candidate with various ranks across different categories and preparation modes.
+Represents a candidate with various ranks across different categories and his choice list.

 ---